How to Survive a Mass Shooting

 3) Take out the threat.
 If you are armed (and I really hope you are) and/or trained, use your abilities to help remove the threat.
 But know that sometimes you can’t get a clear shot without putting other people at risk.
 Understand the power of your firearm and ammunition – will your bullet go through the perpetrator

 The most important thing to consider here is not necessarily which action you will take.
 It’s that you will take an action, not just stand there in shock.
 You can be a victim or you can be a warrior.
 Unfortunately, modern life seems to have made our survival instincts obsolete but you can overcome this with practice and study.
+It’s important to learn everything you can about active shooters, their psychology, and the trends of behavior so that you can give yourself the best chance of survival.
+Check out this Active Shooter Advice Compendium by my friend and fellow blogger, Greg Ellifritz.
+I’ve personally read every article on his list.

 Keep in mind that fighting back doesn’t always mean a fancy Krav Maga move that takes down two armed men with one trick maneuver.
 There are many ways to fight back, and not all of them require physical prowess.
 Don’t let fear incapacitate you.
 Your brain is a weapon too.

 Are you going to wait for someone to save you or are you going to save yourself?
 Don’t be a kamikaze, but look for your opportunity.
-Check out this book called Facing the Active Shooter for more information.

 And there comes a point in some of these situations in which survival is unlikely.
 Don’t go down without a fight.